nautechsystems/nautilus_trader/docs/user_guide/advanced/advanced_orders.md

 # Advanced Orders

-The following guide should be read in conjunction with the specific documentation from the broker or exchange involving these order types, lists/groups and instructions (such as Interactive Brokers).
+The following guide should be read in conjunction with the specific documentation from the broker or exchange involving these order types, lists/groups and execution instructions (such as for Interactive Brokers).

 ## Order Lists
 Larger order bulks can be grouped together into a list with a common `order_list_id`.